 Is There An Alternative to Classical Guitar Footstools?

-Despite footstools being considered the standard, and have been used since the 19th century by legends such as Francisco Tarrega and Andres Segovia (they used wooden ones), there are many players who still report having back pain while playing the classical guitar.
+Despite footstools being considered the standard and having been used since the 19th century by legends such as Francisco Tarrega and Andres Segovia (they used wooden ones), there are many players who still report having back pain while playing the classical guitar.

-I’ve personally never had these issues, and I recommend that you re-examine your posture and technique first, and possibly adjust the height of your device as well.
-Even your chair might be bad, and you may also be sitting in it wrong (you’ll want to be towards the front of it)!
+I’ve personally never had these issues, and I recommend that you re-examine your posture and technique first and possibly adjust the height of your device as well.
+Even your chair might be bad, and it should be replaced, and you may also be sitting in it wrong (you’ll want to be towards the front of it)!

 However, if you’ve tried everything you can to resolve it and nothing else helps, there is another solution out there that has helped people find relief.